 30 seeds from each accession were first surface-sterilized.
 For stratification, seeds were sown in agar plates in darkness for 6 days at 4°C. Following sterilization and stratification, agar plates were moved to a growth chamber at 22 °C with 16h light and 8h darkness, under a light intensity of 130 lmol/m2/s for germination.
 After 5 days, germinated competitors were transferred to pots filled with standard culture soil and were placed randomly in two growth chambers (each growth chamber has two blocks) under the same temperature and light conditions as during the germination period.
 After recording the germination rates of each accession, focal species were sown five days after the competitors in order to ensure strong enough competition against Capsella species.
 Accessions with less than eight germinated seeds (the minimum required to fulfil the design) were removed.
 Seedlings were watered daily for 2 weeks and every other day until the end of the experiment.

 A series of fitness-related traits of focal individuals were measured during the experiment.
 Three weeks after the seedlings had been sown, two perpendicular diameters of the rosette were measured a first time and then again one week later.
-We used the product of these two diameters as a proxy for rosette surfaces (S1 and S2).
+We used the product of these two diameters as a proxy for rosette surfaces at time t1 and t2, respectively (S1 and S2).
 From them, we calculated growth rate as the relative difference of rosette surface: (S2 – S1)/S1.
 When plants senesced, approximately 40 days after the beginning of flowering, the total number of flowers was counted for each focal individual.
 As in Petrone Mendoza et al. (Petrone Mendoza et al. 2018), we used flower numbers, rather than fruit or seed numbers, to allow comparison between the four species because C. grandiflora, which is self-incompatible, set almost no fruit due to the absence of pollinators in the growth chambers.
+All measurements were done by a single person (X. Y.).

 Genetic diversity data